 Your most profitable accounts determine the survival of your business.
 These critical accounts require dedicated resources and responsive service.
 Even if you pride yourself on customer interactions, your top-tier, A+ service is not for every customer.
 Instead, concierge customer service is a tool.
-Used properly, concierge customer service improves internal efficiency, customer and employee satisfaction, and, ultimately, the retention of your very best customers.
+Used properly, a concierge customer service team improves internal efficiency, customer and employee satisfaction, and, ultimately, the retention of your very best customers.

 In a recent conversation with Randy MacLean, president of WayPoint Analytics, I outlined the two fundamental steps necessary for establishing a concierge customer service team: clear systems and the right people.